djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 Parrish, P. E. (2004).
 The Trouble with Learning Objects. *Educational Technology Research and Development*, *52*(1), 49--67.

 Thomas, G. (2011).
 A Typology for the Case Study in Social Science Following a Review of Definition, Discourse, and Structure. *Qualitative Inquiry*, *17*(6), 511--521\. <https://doi.org/10.1177/1077800411409884>

+Tsing, A. L. (2015). *The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins*.
+Princeton University Press.

 van der Aalst, W. M. P., Bichler, M., & Heinzl, A. (2018).
 Robotic Process Automation. *Business & Information Systems Engineering*, *60*(4), 269--272\. <https://doi.org/10.1007/s12599-018-0542-4>